 The Company's external auditors have a policy for the rotation of audit engagement partners.
-A new Audit Partner was assigned to the Company with effect for the 2009 financial year in line with this policy.
+A new Audit Partner was assigned to the Company with effect for the 2014 financial year in line with this policy.

 The Board has not complied with the ASX Corporate Governance Council Principle 4 Recommendations at all times during the year.
-Due to there being only two non-executive directors on the Board from 16 December 2010, it was not possible to have three members on the committees at all times.
-The Chairman of the Board is also Chairman of the committee which is not in accordance with Principle 4.2, and this is also a result of having only two non-executive directors.
+The Chairman of the Board is also Chairman of the committee which is not in accordance with Principle 4.2, however given the size of the company and the Chair's Independent status it is reasonable and acceptable.